GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 ```

 ### Specify a Pub/Sub topic and subscription for the sink
-To specify a Pub/Sub topic and subscription for your sink, you assign a topic name and a subscription name to the input binding destination and consumer group of your sink in `application.properties`.
-Here, the topic name is `topicFromDataflow` and the subscription name is `topicFromDataflow.subscriptionFromDataflow` (a concatenation of the user-provided topic name and subscription name).
+To specify a Pub/Sub topic and subscription for your sink, you can assign a topic name and a subscription name to the input binding destination and consumer group of your sink in `application.properties`.
+Here, the topic name is `topicFromDataflow` and the subscription name is a concatenation of the user-provided topic name and subscription name, i.e. `topicFromDataflow.subscriptionFromDataflow`.
 The input binding destination and consumer group are indicated by `-in-` in the binding name `receiveDedupedMessagesFromDataflow-in-0` and binding properties `destination` and `group` respectively.
 Spring receives messages from the subscription and use them as input to the function `receiveDedupedMessagesFromDataflow`.
-Note that only input bindings have consumer groups.
+Only input bindings have consumer groups.
 For more information, see [Common Binding Properties].

 In [application.properties](pubsub-spring/src/main/resources/application.properties):